-Through NVLink, intra-node communication spends a small quantity of time and resources without crossing any Tor bridge or switch.
-However, when communication happens between different nodes in one cluster or across clusters, a larger message path crossing Tor bridges and switches is required and costs more time in traffic scheduling.
-Supposing that there are $m$ clusters in the network and $p$ nodes sharing the same series of Tor bridges in one cluster.
-All leaf switches (LE) and spin switches (SP) are divided into $n$ and $m$ groups respectively.
-As shown in Figure~\ref{fig:network_topology}, leaf switches of the $i$-th group are connected directly to all Tor bridges only with rank $i$ from different clusters.
-And the spin switches are used for interaction across leaf switches.
-Since the bandwidth of the spin switch is less than that of the leaf switch, data exchange should utilize leaf switch as much as possible for better performance.
-For example, supposing that all GPU0s are connected to $ToR1$ and all GPU7s are connected to $ToRn$, we see that data movement between GPU0 of Node1 from Cluster A and GPU7 of Node2 from Cluster B traverse through the switch routing path $[LE1, SPq, LE1]$ as marked by the red lines, which causes the larger cost of communication and the potential possibility of resource competition against other interactions.
-It's a better way to implement the above-mentioned communication by a two-step process with data movement from GPU0 to GPU7 in Node1 through NVLink, followed by cross-cluster communication between the pair of corresponding Tor bridges with rank 7 without crossing any switch except $LE1$, as marked by the blue lines.
-This enables full utilization of NVSwitch bandwidth and optimized network traffic.
+By utilizing NVLink, intra-node communication incurs minimal time and resource overhead as it avoids traversing any Network Interface Cards (NICs) or switches.
+However, inter-node communication within a cluster or across clusters necessitates traversing a congested message path that involves NICs and switches~\cite{ling2012extensive}, resulting in increased time consumption for traffic scheduling.
+Consider a network consisting of $m$ clusters and $p$ nodes that share a common set of NICs within each cluster.
+The leaf switches (LE) and spin switches (SP) are organized into $n$ and $m$ groups, respectively.
+As depicted in Figure~\ref{fig:network_topology}, the leaf switches of the $i$-th group establish direct connections only to NICs with a rank of $i$ from different clusters.
+The spin switches facilitate communication between leaf switches.
+It is important to note that the bandwidth of the spin switch is lower than that of the leaf switch.
+Hence, it is preferable to maximize the utilization of the leaf switch for data exchange, aiming for improved performance.
+For instance, let us consider a scenario where all GPU0s are connected to NIC1 and all GPU7s are connected to NICn.
+We observe that data movement between GPU0 of Node1 in Cluster A and GPU7 of Node2 in Cluster B traverses the switch routing path $[LE1, SPq, LE1]$ as indicated by the red lines.
+This incurs higher communication costs and the potential for resource contention with other interactions.
+An alternative approach involves a two-step process: first, transferring data from GPU0 to GPU7 within Node1 using NVLink, and then performing cross-cluster communication between the corresponding pair of NICs with rank 7, without crossing any switches except $LE1$.
+This is depicted by the blue lines.
+Such an approach enables the optimal utilization of NVSwitch bandwidth and enhances network traffic optimization.